-Maximum number of people in the indoor restaurant or bar facility are limited to:

-- Indoor tables must be physically distanced by 8ft in the indoor facility to minimize the risks from customers eating indoors without face coverings.
-This requirement is: (1) to ensure that a physical distance of at least 6 feet between customers and workers is achieved while customers are seated and (2) to allow for passing room between tables and to account for chairs being occupied by customers and pushed out while at the table.
-On-site outdoor dining occupancy is limited by amount of that tables that can be physically distanced by 8ft in the outdoor area.
-See attached diagram.
-This requirement is: (1) to ensure that a physical distance of at least 6 feet between customers and workers is achieved while customers are seated and (2) to allow for passing room between tables and to account for chairs being occupied by customers are seated and (2) to allow for passing room between tables and to account for chairs being occupied by customers are seated and (2) to allow for passing room between tables and to account for chairs being occupied by customers are seated and (2) to allow for passing room between tables and to account for chairs being occupied by customers and pushed out while at the table.
-On-site outdoor seating will be considered to meet outdoor capacity if all tables (including outdoor counters) are separated by a minimum of 8 feet. - Tables and chairs must be removed from indoor and outdoor dining areas so that 6 feet of physical distance can be maintained for customers and workers.
-If tables, chairs, booths, etc., cannot be moved, use visual cues to show that they are not available for use. - Discontinue seating of customers where customers cannot maintain six feet of distance from workers, work areas, and food and drink preparation areas. - Customers dining-in may order and engage in point-of-sale transactions indoors provided that: - o All customers wear face coverings while not seated at a table eating or drinking; - All persons maintain a physical distance at least 6 ft. or greater while indoors; - o Countertops and other high-touch surfaces are sanitized frequently; - o Customers are prohibited from picking up food and/or beverages indoors; and - All other requirements in this Protocol are followed. - Methods of ordering that limit the interaction between workers and customers, such as online or technologybased ordering, are strongly encouraged. - Except as authorized herein, restaurants may not host receptions, banquets, or other large gatherings. - Bar counters or areas used for the purposes of preparing or serving alcoholic beverages are closed to food and beverage service at the counter.
+Maximum number of people in the indoor restaurant or bar facility are limited to: Tables must be physically distanced by 6ft, measured from the back of the chair of the seated patron at one table to the back of the chair of the seated patron at an adjacent table.
+Maximize the distance between indoor dining service tables beyond the required 6 feet wherever possible, to minimize the risks from customers eating indoors without face coverings.
+Tables and chairs must be removed from indoor and outdoor dining areas so that 6 feet of physical distance can be maintained for customers and workers.
+If tables, chairs, booths, etc., cannot be moved, use visual cues to show that they are not available for use.
+Discontinue seating of customers where customers cannot maintain six feet of distance from workers, work areas, and food and drink preparation areas.
+Customers dining-in may order and engage in point-of-sale transactions indoors provided that: O All customers wear face coverings while not seated at a table eating or drinking; All persons maintain a physical distance at least 6 ft. or greater while indoors; Countertops and other high-touch surfaces are sanitized frequently; Countertops and other high-touch surfaces are sanitized frequently; Customers are prohibited from picking up food and/or beverages indoors; and All other requirements in this Protocol are followed.
+Methods of ordering that limit the interaction between workers and customers, such as online or technology-based ordering, are strongly encouraged.
+Bar counters or areas used for the purposes of preparing or serving alcoholic beverages are closed to food and beverage service at the counter.
 Counters may be used for the purpose of in-person dining service as long as food or drink preparation is not occurring at the same bar counter.
 The intent of this requirement is to limit the interaction between customers from different tables, the interaction between customers and staff, and the ability of customers to come into contact with multiple surfaces.
 When customers are dining in, food, beverage, and alcohol shall be delivered to customers seated at tables.
+If possible, an employee wearing a cloth face covering is posted near the door but at least 6 feet from the nearest customers, to monitor that physical distancing procedures are adhered to.
+Measures to ensure physical distancing are adhered to where customers or employees are in a queue.
+This includes check-stands and terminals, deli counters and lines, restrooms, elevator lobbies, host stands and waiting areas, valet drop off and pickup, and any other areas where customers congregate.
+Place tape or other markings at 6-foot intervals in any area where members of the public may form a line or stand.
+Establish directional hallways and passageways for foot traffic, if possible, to eliminate employees and customers from passing by one another.
+Food facilities offering food pick-up options or delivery are to ensure physical distancing practices are implemented for those customers in the queue when ordering or during pick-up.
+Technology solutions where possible have been implemented to reduce person-to-person interaction; mobile ordering and menu tablets, text on arrival for seating, contactless payment options.
+Design interaction between customers, delivery drivers and employees to allow for physical distancing.